CBY (AM): History

+On August 29, 2025, the CBC filed an application to the CRTC to move CBY Corner Brook from the AM band (990 kHz) to the FM band on 106.7 MHz.

 Local programming

 Since 2018, CBY has cooperated with CBG in Gander to produce CBC Newfoundland Morning, a local morning show focused on central and western Newfoundland, the Northern Peninsula, and southern Labrador.
 Prior to this, CBY produced its own morning show called The West Coast Morning Show.

 For the remainder of local programming blocks within the CBC Radio One schedule, CBY broadcasts programming from CBN in St. John's.

 Transmitters

 On May 27, 1986, the CRTC approved the CBC's application to change CBNE from 1370 to 1420 kHz.
 CBNE was later converted to 91.9 MHz on February 15, 1989.

 On February 5, 2018, the CRTC approved the CBC's application to convert CBNA 600 to 100.3 MHz with an effective radiated power of 4,500 watts (non-directional antenna with an effective height of the antenna above average terrain of 173 metres).
 The licensee also stated that the new FM transmitter will reach a greater population than the existing AM signal.